"Mens Sana in Corpore Sano"

 Physical education at Overlake is a very positive experience.
 Students are expected to dress for action and participate to the best of their ability every day.
 Classes are designed to serve all students regardless of age, gender, athletic ability, or physical capacity with high expectations for all students to reach their personal potential.
 The department is committed to delivering a planned and purposeful high activity-based, success-oriented program to our students.
 Sequential skill building, game strategies, aerobic fitness, wellness, strength building, team building, cooperative challenges, and sportsmanship are the basis for a program that encourages healthy choices now and in the future.
 All activities are conducted in a safe and nurturing environment, in keeping with the mission of the school.
 Students work daily on personal fitness, skill development, teamwork and sportsmanship.

-The Physical Education requirements are two credits (four semesters); required courses are Lifeskills in the 10th grade and either Comprehensive Physical Education OR Conditioning during a student’s four years of Upper School.
-The remaining 2 semesters may be selected from electives.
+The Physical Education requirements are two full credits (four semester classes).
+Required courses are Lifeskills in grade 10 and either Comprehensive PE or Conditioning during a student’s four years of Upper School.
+The remaining 2 semesters may be selected from the electives.

 For the graduating class of 2024 and beyond